manishPh/uber-challenge/README.md

 	3. (controller) views: Event handling and display using _.templates

 # Assumptions
 Users will use browsers that behave well with HTML5/CSS3 features to give them the rich experience.
-This app is testes well on browsers like Chrome, Firefox, and Safari.
+This app is tested well on browsers like Chrome, Firefox, and Safari.

 # Scope for improvement
 1. Having php-mongoDB backend to make this application reliable, faster and flexible.
 Currently this app's performance and availability is direct function of public APIs performance and availability.